KevinJChen/MCSemanticSegmentation/docs/status.md

 ![Illustrated Figure](https://www.jeremyjordan.me/content/images/2018/05/Screen-Shot-2018-05-21-at-10.44.23-PM.png)

 ####   Agent exploring the world
-We set the agent in `Spectator` mode through XML element `<AgentSection mode="Spectator">` so the agent doesn't interact with the world around it.
-We randomly place the agent anywhere it can stand on the surface within a 20x20 block area for a period so the recorder could capture the view.
+We set the agent in `Spectator` mode through XML element `<AgentSection mode="Spectator">` so the agent is able to fly and does not interact with the surronding world throughout the exploration.
+We randomly place the agent anywhere it can stand for a period so the recorder could capture the view.
+At each sampled position in the world, we scan the surround block types to determine if the agent can stand and a visible surface.

 ####   Generating the player screen images and ground truths
 We use [MissionRecordSpec.recordMP4(TimestampedVideoFrame.FrameType, frames_per_second, bit_rate)](https://microsoft.github.io/malmo/0.30.0/Documentation/structmalmo_1_1_mission_record_spec.html#abb9a25b0709327867295d2ce21d8b086) to request that screen player video be recorded.
 Using the following `FrameType`'s lets us record the original version and "near" ground truth version of the videos:

 ***FrameType=VIDEO: Original version***
-<iframe width="560" height="315" src="https://www.youtube.com/embed/DWryONNKgQ0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/hgak0LM6nwE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ***FrameType=COLOUR_MAP: Ground truth version***
-<iframe width="560" height="315" src="https://www.youtube.com/embed/hgak0LM6nwE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/DWryONNKgQ0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 We then use package `cv2` to extract and pair up image frames from these videos.
 Minecraft uses many similar colors to represent the same entity class.
-For example, colors `#2e2b00` and `#2d2c00` are associated with class **`stone`**.
-That leads to over a million colors mapping to 180 classes in the world.
+For example, colors `#2e2b00` and `#2d2c00` are associated with class **`dirt`**.
+That leads to 1.32 million colors mapping 180 classes in the world.
 Our goal is to have a have one-to-one mapping color mask to entity class.
 We achieve this by using package [python-colormath](https://python-colormath.readthedocs.io/en/latest/color_objects.html).

 ![](./images/original.png)